hmakelin/gisnav/docs/pages/developer_guide/_shared/prerequisites/build_or_pull_gisnav_docker.rst

-* You must either build the ``gisnav`` Docker image from local sources, or pull it from the GitHub Container Registry (GHCR):
+* You must have either built the ``gisnav`` Docker image from local sources, or pulled it it from the container registry:

   .. tab-set::